highchair/artinruins-com/_property/chinese-restaurants.md

 _From the anecdotes:_

-+ Officer Luke of the Providence Police Department told someone that his branch of the LUKE family was related to [Keye Luke](//en.wikipedia.org/wiki/Keye_Luke), the actor from the golden age of Hollywood, and, Charlie Chan’s first son.
++ Officer Luke of the Providence Police Department told someone that his branch of the LUKE family was related to [Keye Luke](https://en.wikipedia.org/wiki/Keye_Luke), the actor from the golden age of Hollywood, and, Charlie Chan’s first son.
 + Some considered Luke’s to be the best, most authentic New York- and California-style Chinese food outside of Boston.
-+ Popular dishes include pu pu platters; Ipswich fried clams with cole slaw; veal cutlet with brown gravy; combination plate with chow mein, fried rice and egg roll; eggrolls and lobster Cantonese in lobster sauce; and Scorpion bowls
++ Popular dishes include pu pu platters; Ipswich fried clams with cole slaw; veal cutlet with brown gravy; combination plate with chow mein, fried rice and egg roll; eggr olls and lobster Cantonese in lobster sauce; and Scorpion bowls

 #### Ming Garden